 ITUP was asked to be the moderator for the health care sector breakout session, and these were the questions asked during the breakout session:

 - What barriers to digital equity in healthcare exist for the populations you serve?

 - What stakeholders and partners should be at the table to help understand how digital equity can inform outcomes in healthcare?
 Who is missing from this conversation today?

 - What existing resources, programs, networks, or communication channels can be leveraged to support digital equity in healthcare?

-*If you’d like to contribute and provide feedback on these questions to the California Department of Technology, please feel free to email your responses to these questions to ITUP’s Senior Policy Project Coordinator, Shirley Lam ([email protected]) to share with California’s Department of Technology.
+*If you’d like to contribute and provide feedback on these questions to the California Department of Technology, please feel free to email your responses to these questions to ITUP’s Senior Policy Analyst, Shirley Lam ([email protected]) to share with California’s Department of Technology.